A Storied History

 Through the years, one thing has stayed the same, even as the grounds have grown and new buildings have sprung up: the unparalleled acoustics.
 They are as fine today as when Crosby and acoustician Jack Purcell rode over the grounds in a Jeep — or as some oral history has it, on horses — and fired guns (or perhaps a yacht cannon) to find the ideal sonic “bowl” in which to site the house.

-Those acoustics have served a vastly varied and still growing repertory: some 2,000 performances of 170 operas by 85 composers, including 16 world premieres, 45 American premieres, and almost every opera by Richard Strauss, to whose works Crosby was devoted.
-The 16th world premiere came in 2019, with The Thirteenth Child by composer Poul Ruders and librettists Becky and David Starobin.
+Those acoustics have served a vastly varied and still growing repertory: some 2,000 performances of nearly 180 operas by 90 composers, including 18 world premieres, 45 American premieres, and almost every opera by Richard Strauss, to whose works Crosby was devoted.
+The 17th world premiere came in 2021, with The Lord of Cries by composer John Corigliano and librettist Mark Adamo.
+In the 2022 Season, the company will present its 18th world premiere, M. Butterfly by Huang Ruo and David Henry Hwang.

 The Vision Carries On